upTee/upTee/README.md

 ![upTee](https://raw.github.com/upTee/upTee/master/uptee/static/simpleblue/img/logo_75.png)
 upTee - Readme
 =============================
-upTee is an open source software aiming to simplify all the work for hosing a [teeworlds](https://teeworlds.com) game server by providing a simple web interface.
+upTee is an open source software aiming to simplify all the work for hosting a [teeworlds](https://teeworlds.com) game server by providing a simple web interface.
 The software is written with [django](https://www.djangoproject.com/) and uses many other python modules.
 The project was founded by Sascha "SushiTee" Weichel to speed up the map development of [teeworlds](https://teeworlds.com).
 He convinced David "Fisico" Gruber to make the website beautiful.